 My rep did an INCREDIBLE job, taking a yelling-and-screaming mortgage customer whose monthly payment suddenly increased by $600 (due to the expiration of her 5-year Texas property tax abatement) & clearly explained what happened & why, and did it so well that the customer was unbelievably thankful & singing the rep’s praises by the end of the call.

 Every last person (me, one of my managers & the entire Svce Quality team) agreed that it was one of the very best calls we ever heard!

-Better than sliced bread!
+Better than sliced bread.

-But EVERY call monitor deducted 3 pts for “not using the standard closing” & another 3 pts for “talking over the customer” (it happened once in a 8-minute phone call, after a short period of silence, when both the rep & the customer started talking at the same time).
+But EVERY call monitor in the room deducted 3 pts for “not using the standard closing” & another 3 pts for “talking over the customer” (it happened once in a 8-minute phone call, after a short period of silence, when both the rep & the customer started talking at the same time).

 100 – 3 – 3 = 94